 2. Tap the strainer to remove the excess water then tip the grouts into the blender jug.

-3. Add all the remaining ingredients then blend on ‘grain’ mode for 60 seconds or until the batter is smooth and creamy.
+3. Add all the remaining ingredients then blend on ‘smoothie’ mode for 60 seconds or until the batter is smooth and creamy.

 4. Heat a cast iron or heavy based pan to a low steady heat.